-The recipe of Vergé's was a special quiche, made with morels.
-It's an easy recipe, although a bit expensive since it uses a full lb of Minnesota's state mushroom.
-The mushrooms are cooked down and give off a bunch of their tasty juice, afterwords you combine this with some creme fraiche or sour cream.
+The recipe of Vergé's was morel mushroom quiche.
+It's an easy recipe, although a bit expensive since it uses a full pound of Minnesota's state mushroom.
+The mushrooms are cooked down and give off a bunch of their tasty juice, afterward you combine this with some creme fraiche or sour cream.

 Roger Vergé's Morel Quiche

-- Grapeseed, canola oil or lard for cooking
+- Grapeseed canola oil or lard for cooking

-- 2 tbsp unsalted butter
+- 2 tablespoon unsalted butter